wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 *Pseudocode is code you write without obeying real syntax rules;
-it's there for you, and is meant to remind you of something pretty close to what you wanted to 'program into the microcontoller' at some point (hopefully later today!)*
+it's there for you, and is meant to remind you of something pretty close to what you wanted to 'program into the microcontroller' at some point (hopefully later today!)*

 That's pretty much it: fake code that is meant to *model* what you